 - See https://www.google.com/search?q=proofs+from+the+book+pdf for a quick overview of this book.

 - AIGNER, Martin and Günter M. ZIEGLER.
 Proofs from the book.
 Berlin: Springer, 1998. viii, 199.
 ISBN 3540636986. info

 - Teaching methods

-- This is a seminar; the lectures will consist of informal presentations by the teachers and also by all participating students, and of scientific discussion.
-Each student is expected to deliver his/her own presentation once during the semester.
+- This is a seminar; the lectures will consist of informal presentations by the teachers and mainly by all participating students, and of a scientific discussion.
+Each student is expected to deliver his/her own presentation at least once during the semester.